 Students may begin arriving at school at 7:50 a.m.
 No teacher is on duty before 7:50 a.m.
 If a student needs to be dropped off before 7:50 a.m., Before School Care is provided, and parents will be billed accordingly.
 Breakfast is not served.
 Parents must walk their child into the Before Care room to the Before Care Teacher, and sign the student in.
-Multi-level and elementary students are to be dropped off under the covered walkway near the office and received by a duty teacher.
-Secondary students are to be dropped off in front of the secondary building on Barringer Road.
-Secondary students with younger siblings are to be dropped off near the office along with the multi-level and elementary students.
+All students are to be dropped off under the covered walkway near the office and received by a duty teacher.
 No student is to be dropped off without a duty teacher present.
 Assembly begins in the school gym promptly at 8:10 a.m.
 A student is considered late after 8:10 a.m. and must be signed in at the office by a parent and receive a tardy slip to be admitted to class.